castle-dev/le-storage-service/README.md

 le-storage-service
 =========

-A simple ORM for real-time datastores
+**A simple ORM for real-time datastores**

+This service and the objects it creates rely heavily on promises for asynchronous tasks.
+A storage provider (such as [le-storage-provider-firebase](http://dev.entercastle.com/le-storage-provider-firebase/)) is required when constructing the storage object.

 ![Build Status](https://api.travis-ci.org/castle-dev/le-storage-service.svg?branch=develop "Build Status")